Nguyễn Cao Kỳ: Power struggle with Thi and Buddhist Uprising

-Kỳ's greatest struggle came in 1966, when he dismissed General Thi, resulting in a Buddhist Uprising and military revolt in Thi's I Corps.
+Kỳ's greatest struggle came in 1966, when he dismissed Thi, resulting in a Buddhist Uprising and military revolt in Thi's I Corps.
 Within the junta, Thi was seen as Kỳ's main competitor for influence.
 Many political observers in Saigon thought that Thi wanted to depose Kỳ, and regarded him as the biggest threat to the other officers and the junta's stability.
 According to Kỳ's memoirs, Thi was a "born intriguer" who had "left-wing inclinations".
 Time magazine published a piece in February 1966 that claimed that Thi was more dynamic than Kỳ and could seize power at any time.
 Historian Robert Topmiller claimed Kỳ may have seen the article as destabilizing and therefore decided to move against Thi.

 Historian Stanley Karnow said of Kỳ and Thi: "Both flamboyant characters who wore gaudy uniforms and sported sinister moustaches, the two young officers had been friends, and their rivalry seemed to typify the personal struggles for power that chronically afflicted South Vietnam.
 But their dispute mirrored more than individual ambition."
 Both were known for the colorful red berets they wore.
 There were reports that Thi was showing insubordination towards Kỳ.
-The U.S. military commander in Vietnam, General William Westmoreland, said that Thi once refused to report to Kỳ in Saigon when requested.
+The US military commander in Vietnam, General William Westmoreland, said that Thi once refused to report to Kỳ in Saigon when requested.
 On one occasion, Kỳ came to I Corps to remonstrate with him in early March, Thi addressed his staff and asked mockingly, "Should we pay attention to this funny little man from Saigon or should we ignore him?"
 Thi made this comment rather loudly, within earshot of Kỳ, and the Vietnamese politician Bùi Diễm thought that the prime minister viewed Thi's comment as a direct challenge to his authority.

 A native of central Vietnam, Thi was the commander of I Corps, which oversaw the five northernmost provinces of South Vietnam and the 1st and 2nd Divisions.
 He was known to have the "deep rooted" loyalty of his soldiers.
 A large segment of the South Vietnamese military was the Regional and Popular Forces, which were militias who served in their native areas, and they appreciated a commander with a regionalistic rapport.
 The support from the Buddhists, his troops, and the regional tendencies gave Thi a strong power base and made it hard for the other generals and the Americans to move against him.